SoftwareAG/c8y-docs/content/device-demos/tinkerforge.md

 To operate the display from Cumulocity, proceed as follows:

-1. In the Cockpit, select the RaspPi.
+1. In the Cockpit application, open the group that contains the RaspPi device, and select the RaspPi.
 2. Add a dashboard for the RaspPi, if you haven't defined one yet.
+For details on adding a dashboard, see [Dashboards](/users-guide/cockpit/#dashboards) in the User guide.
 3. Click **Add widget**.
 4. In the list of available widgets, select **Message sending**.
 5. Click the **Display** asset of the RaspPi.
-This adds the **Message sending** widget to the dashboard.
+This adds the "Message sending" widget to the dashboard.
 6. In the message field of the widget, type a text such as "Hello from Cumulocity", then click **Send**.
-7. The text should now appear on the LCD Bricklet of the Weather Station.
+7. The text should now appear on the LCD Bricklet of the weather station.

-Similarly, if you want to toggle the LCD display's backlight on and off, create a **Relay Control** widget, set it up to use the **Display** asset of the RaspPi, and use the on/off setting.
+Similarly, if you want to toggle the LCD display's backlight on and off, create a **Relay control** widget, set it up to use the **Display** asset of the RaspPi, and use the on/off setting.

 <!-- omitting this for the updated demo doc